DarkGhostHunter/Larapoke/README.md

 </form>
 ```

 Don't worry if you use many `@larapoke` directives in your view, like in this example.
 The script will be injected itself only on the first occurrence instead of multiple times.
-Even then, if you forcefully render the script manually in multiple places, the subsequent scripts won't do nothing.
+Even then, if you forcefully render the script manually in multiple places, the subsequent scripts will not do anything.

 ## Configuration

-For fine tuning, you can publish the `larapoke.php` config file.
+For fine-tuning, you can publish the `larapoke.php` config file.

 ```bash
 php artisan vendor:publish --provider=DarkGhostHunter\Larapoke\LarapokeServiceProvider